HOW CORONAVIRUS HAS TRIGGERED A FINANCIAL MARKET CRISIS IN 2020?

 The pound took a slide down to 1.1409 by mid-March and since has managed a slight recovery.
-The past two weeks, however, has seen most price action confined between a low of 1.1215 and a high of 1.2485.
+The past two weeks, however, have seen the most price action confined between a low of 1.1215 and a high of 1.2485.
 Restrictions are beginning to kick into place and the consequences are still to be felt.
 The investors are still on edge even though the FTSE recovered some ground in the last week.
-From the onset of the financial market crisis the index dropped to its recent low of 4777.70 Despite the uncertaintythe stock market has since recovered some ground with Friday’s close at 5876.00
+From the onset of the financial market crisis, the index dropped to its recent low of 4777.70 Despite the uncertainty the stock market has since recovered some ground with Friday’s close at 5876.00

 The yen is often seen as a safe haven in times of financial market crisis.
 Although this time the extreme volatility experienced in most financial markets has not allowed the currency to fully experience that role.
 After reaching a recent high of 109.38 the USDJPY spent the past week in a bear trend, reaching a recent low of 108.38